Alabama RN Licensing Guide

 Overview

-The Alabama Board of Nursing (ABN) licenses over 106,000 registered nurses.
-The process to earn an Alabama nursing license is lengthy, which includes completing the appropriate education, testing, fingerprinting/background checks, and paperwork.
+The Alabama Board of Nursing (ABN) licenses over 107,000 registered nurses, as of May 2024.
+The process to earn an Alabama nursing license is lengthy and includes completing the appropriate education, testing, fingerprinting/background checks and paperwork.
 The ABN sets nurse licensure requirements and relevant fees.
-It’s also responsible for the oversight and maintenance of the Alabama Nursing Resource Center (ANRC) where licensed nurses in Alabama find licensing information, continuing education (CE) opportunities, and other nursing-related resources in a centralized location.
+It’s also responsible for the oversight and maintenance of the Alabama Nursing Resource Center (ANRC) where licensed nurses in Alabama find licensing information, continuing education (CE) opportunities and other nursing-related resources in a centralized location.

 About